-- Compared to a single communication link an integrated network inherently achieves increased redundancy which in turn increases availability and reliability of the overall communications system. - The coverage of the overall system is increased, since different communications systems with different application areas are combined. - NEWSKY integrates several communication links which are specially adapted to different environments, e.g., Wireless Local Area Network (WLAN) based technology for airport communications satellite-based and communications for remote or oceanic areas.
-This enables globally optimized network performance. - The integrated NEWSKY approach ensures interoperability between different communication links and, thus, provides a seamless ATM system which is fully transparent to the end users. - The different communication links within NEWSKY cover the whole available Aeronautical Mobile (Route) Services (AM(R)S) and Aeronautical Mobile
+- Compared to a single communications link an integrated network inherently achieves increased redundancy which in turn increases availability and reliability of the overall communications system. - The coverage of the overall system is increased, since different communication systems with different application areas are combined. - NEWSKY integrates several communication links which are specially adapted to different environments, e.g., Wireless Local Area Network (WLAN) based technology for airport communication and satellite-based communication for remote or oceanic areas.
+This enables globally optimized network performance. - The integrated NEWSKY approach ensures interoperability between different communication links and, thus, provides a seamless ATM system which is fully transparent to the end users. - The different communication links within NEWSKY cover the whole available Aeronautical Mobile (Route) Services (AM(R)S) and Aeronautical Mobile Satellite (Route) Services (AMS(R)S) spectrum.
+As global integrated network NEWSKY realizes the most flexible and efficient use of the available aeronautical spectrum allocations as shown in Figure 3.